candango/firenado/docs/configuration/app.rst

 Application
 ===========

-The application configuration section properties to the tornado application to be launched by the
+The application configuration section set properties to the application to be launched by Firenado.

+The configuration items will set aspects like application data sources or addresses and ports to listen for requests.

 Here is an example of an app section: